-A number of measures have been introduced at LSO St Luke's to help everyone working in the building remain safe:
+A number of measures have been introduced to help everyone working at the London Symphony Orchestra remain safe.

-- Providing sanitising stations at each entrance, and access to handwashing facilities
+- Providing sanitising stations and access to handwashing facilities

 - Managing schedules to minimise the time that people have to be on site and travel during busy periods

 - Allocating workstations, music stands and chairs to avoid sharing and possible risk of cross-contamination